brasheed/Lab-6a_Git_Branching_with_Pull_Request/README.md

 •	Create a branch and then create a pull request instead of merging.
 •	The project leader will merge the pull request.

+i have forked this repo from brasheed/lab-6a_git_bracning_with_pull_request now im oging to suggest some improvments